RainJamesY/RainJamesY.github.io/_pages/about.md

 - *2023.08:* One paper is accepted by ICCVW UnCV 2023.
 - *2023.05:* Two of our projects won the First Prize in the 16th China Undergraduate Computer Design Competition of Middle South Division (Award Rate: 3%).
 - *2022.10*: I won the Second Class Scholarship and was graded as Merit Student (both 10% school-wide) of WHU.
-- *2022.05*: Teamed up with Pinji Chen and Yifan Zhang, we won  the Honorable Mention (Second Prize) in 2022 MCM/ICM Competition (Award Rate: 15% world-wide).

 # 📝 Publications